 This just about corresponds with the time when smartphones and 4G cellular technology started becoming a common and inseparable tool in our daily lives.
 Not only that, but 100 Mbps Ethernet connections were becoming a household commodity and Wi-Fi Hotspots started covering all public gathering spots imaginable: from cafes and restaurants to airports and hotels and even streets and parks.
 This explosion of increased connectivity of people is what gave the rise to the connectivity of things.

 So, what is it?Well, it’s exactly what the name implies – a system of physical everyday objects that can send and receive data between each other over the Internet.
 Previously a data connection was mostly common in computers and smartphones (which are basically just smaller computers).
 Now, in the age of IoT almost anything can be enriched with access to the Internet.
 Ranging from household items like TVs, toasters, washing machines, smartwatches, garage doors to giant conveyors, robots and entire factories.
 The latter falls into subcategory of IoT called Industrial Internet of Things, or simply – IIoT.
-Click here to read more about this topic.Furthermore, these smart devices can communicate without any human interaction, a feature that lays the foundation to advanced automation and smart home systems.
+You can read more about this topic by clicking here.Furthermore, these smart devices can communicate without any human interaction, a feature that lays the foundation to advanced automation and smart home systems.
 So, one could say that IoT is not only a way to enhance the experience of interacting with our things but also to embed them with purpose in such a way that they would continue to operate and influence our lives even when we’re not around them.

 But what does it mean for me?You may be thinking something like “So what?
 I don’t think I want my inanimate objects communicating with each other anyway.
 Why should I care?”
 Well, there are many answers to this question.
 In fact, there are too many to list in this short article.
 Nonetheless, let us take a look at some of the benefits of IoT that positively impact our daily lives.